 The McNair Scholars Program is federally funded and prepares low-income and first-generation college students, as well as students from groups under-represented in graduate education for doctoral study.
 A paid eight-week undergraduate research experience with faculty mentors is a major part of this preparation.
-For more information visit the McNair Scholars Program website.
+For more information visit McNair Scholars Program.

 Research Experience for Undergraduates